 - Remove the cakes from the oven and set on a wire rack.
 Allow to cool completely in the pan.

 - Make the buttercream: With a handheld or stand mixer fitted with a paddle attachment, beat the butter on medium speed until creamy – about 2 minutes.
-Add confectioners’ sugar, cocoa powder, heavy cream, salt, and vanilla extract.
+Add confectioners’ sugar, cocoa powder, 3 Tablespoons heavy cream, salt, and vanilla extract.
 Beat on low speed for 30 seconds, then increase to high speed and beat for 1 full minute.
 Do not over-whip.
-Add 1/4 cup more confectioners’ sugar or cocoa powder if frosting is too thin or another Tablespoon of cream if frosting is too thick.
+Add 1/4 cup more confectioners’ sugar or cocoa powder if frosting is too thin or 1-2 more Tablespoons of cream if frosting is too thick.
+(I usually add 1 more.)
 Taste.
-Add more salt if needed.
-(I usually add another pinch.)
+Add another pinch of salt if desired.

 - Assemble and frost: If cooled cakes are domed on top, use a large serrated knife to slice a thin layer off the tops to create a flat surface.
 This is called “leveling” the cakes.
 Discard or crumble over finished cake.
 Place 1 cake layer on your cake stand or serving plate.
 Evenly cover the top with frosting.
 Top with 2nd layer and spread remaining frosting all over the top and sides.
 I always use an icing spatula and bench scraper for the frosting.
 Garnish with chocolate chips, if desired.